andela-mabdussalam/medicine-prices-app/README.md

 To deploy this application, you need to build the distributable code.
 This is done using `$ npm run build` which generates a `/build` directory at the root of the project.
 You can now take this and serve it as static files of a server.

-If pushing to dokku, you can run `$ npm run dokku` while at the root, which makes a deployment branch, builds the distributable code, stops gitignoring the distributable code and pushes the repo to the remote.
+If pushing to dokku or heroku, you can run `$ ./deploy.sh <remote_name>` which makes a deployment branch, builds the distributable code, stops gitignoring the distributable code folder, makes a commit and and pushes the repo to the remote provided. eg. `$ ./deploy.sh dokku`

-For this, you need a remote called `dokku` pointing to your dokku app.
-If an error occurs `Updates were rejected because a pushed branch tip is behind its remote` when doing this, `git fetch dokku` then `git merge --strategy-option ours dokku/master` and try pushing to dokku.
+Beware that pushing uses force and will overwrite whatever is on the repo that is currently on the server.

 In case the changes don't immediately reflect on the server run `dokku ps:rebuild <myapp>`